There’s no more free Tidal here.

 “I recently looked into some potential APIs and found out that it’s super simple to get the stream-/offline-URL for the tracks [from TIDAL] and… well… that’s when the coding began.”

-The TiDown tool was a command-line tool but images posted by Lordmau5 on imgur allowed users to quickly figure out how to find albums, tracks, and playlists, copy and paste them onto the command-line prompt, and VOILA!
+The TiDown tool was a command-line tool.
+But images posted by Lordmau5 on imgur allowed users to quickly figure out how to find albums, tracks, and playlists, copy and paste them onto the command-line prompt.
+Then, VOILA!
 High-quality Tidal music served right on your desktop.

 How did TiDown actually work?
 Much easier than you’d think.
 Lordmau5 said,

-Before programming and releasing TiDown, Lordmau5 was already an experienced programmer, having released a tool back in March for downloading MP3s from Spotify, freely available on his GitHub.
+Lordmau5 was an experienced programmer prior to releasing TiDown.
+He previously released a tool back in March for downloading MP3s from Spotify, freely available on his GitHub.

 With TiDown, Lordmau5 had apparently faced trolling from people who thought that he didn’t make a proper working downloader for the service.
 His response?
 He created “the most ancient-looking site possible” along with those ancient “trashy ‘promo’ video” on YouTube.